alnitak/flutter_soloud/README.md

 https://github.com/alnitak/flutter_soloud/assets/192827/92c9db80-80ee-4a27-b6a9-3e089ffe600e

-***The 4th*** example show how to enance audio with 3D capabilities.
+***The 4th*** example shows how to enance audio with 3D capabilities.
 There is a circle where the listener is placed in the center and a moving siren audio is represented by a little circle which is automatically animated or can be moved by mouse gesture.
 The sound volume fades off at the circonference.
 There is also a doppler effect that can be turned off.

 https://github.com/alnitak/flutter_soloud/assets/192827/f7cf9d71-be4f-4c83-99ff-89dbd9378859

+***The 5th*** example shows how to generete [**SoundProps**] key sounds.
+There is a handy tool method to generate the 12 key notes of a given octave.
+A widget to play them can be used with the touch or a keyboard.
+Different types of waveforms can be chosen including square,`saw`,`sin`,`triangle`,`bounce`,`jaws`,`humps`,`fSquare` and `fSaw`.

 ## Usage